Gixx/worstpractice.github.io/src/_posts/2020-02-19-deal-with-public-and-private-access-modifiers-in-js.md

 * It has a cleaner code.
 * It's easier to understand.
 * Enforces the `new` keyword for instantiation.
-* We have something that makes the code behaves similar like the in PHP with the `private` and `public` access modifiers.

 ##### Cons:
 * It is vulnerable: every public method and property can be re-defined.
 * It has no support for `get`, `set` and `static` keywords.
+* No type check is possible before assigning new value to the public properties.
-* It's possible to add/attach new properties and methods to the instance.
+* It's possible to add/attach additional properties and methods to the instance.

 #### Way 2: twisted thinking to protect the code

 This one is a nasty motherfucker.
+I found the cons very annoying in the first example, so I tried to figure out, how can I eliminate them.

-We start the same way as previously, but then instead of making publicly available properties and methods, we
+In this case we start the same way as previously, but then instead of making publicly available properties and methods, we simply
 **return** with an object.

 ```js